 The ADRC supervisory staff will run reports monthly to measure productivity, staff performance and study the trends of the call center performance.
 Data analysis will be performed to monitor call volume, abandonment rate, staffing rates and utilization.
-Contact Sweet will be used for monitoring call volume and abandonment rates.
+Contact Sweet Shadow software will be used for monitoring call volume and abandonment rates.
 Call listening will be used for quality assurance purposes.
-E-CIRTS will be used to measure work volume and quality performance standards.
+E-CIRTS and Refer databases will be used to measure work volume and quality performance standards.